haroldm566/kotlin-travelling-app/README.md

 - [x] BottomNavigationView which navigates the user to various features in the application.
 - [ ] Visually attractive UI with a coherent graphical theme & style using Material Design.
 - [x] Application is published to Google Play Store.
-- [ ] Ability to download your application from Google Play Store on to a mobile device.
+- [ ] (Pending Review) Ability to download your application from Google Play Store on to a mobile device.
 - [ ] UI tests which verify that the sign up & login is functioning correctly.

 ### Code Elegance